naren-sai-krishna/natural-language-processing/README.md

 ---

 ## 2.Stopwords
 In natural language processing, useless words (data), are referred to as stop words.
+We can remove them easily, by storing a list of words that you consider to be stop words.

 Following are some stopwords:

 <img width="480" alt="aa" src="https://user-images.githubusercontent.com/39124232/42733529-4a40d17c-8850-11e8-980e-f7e0121a435c.PNG">

+Refer to stopwords.py